-The GSFPC will meet monthly during the first year, with the possible exceptions of December and August.
-A standing meeting time will be established at the first GSFPC meeting.
+The GSFPC will meet monthly, with the possible exceptions of December and August.
+A standing meeting time is determined by consensus.

 The frequency of working group meetings will be determined on a case-by-case basis.

 The public is invited to observe all GSFPC meetings, except where confidential matters will be discussed.
-Non-members of the GSFPC can request to be placed on the agenda in advance by contacting one of the co-chairs.
+Non-members of the GSFPC can request to be placed on the agenda in advance by contacting the Chair or Vice-Chair.

-The attendance of at least fifty percent plus one of the current number of council members is required to hold an official meeting of the GSFPC.
+The attendance of at least fifty percent plus one of the current number of voting council members is required to hold an official meeting of the GSFPC and make decisions.

-10. Review and Amendments to this Terms of Reference
+9. Review and Amendments to the Terms of Reference

 Guidance for Decision Making